3. Power Analysis using DeclareDesign

 Declare Design

 Now it’s time to start declaring our design.
-The first element of the design is the model, using declare_model() which essentially is my data. declare_model() follows the syntax of fabricate(), which allows you to generate an entirely new dataset.
-For now we stick with existing data, but the syntax is still the same as fabricate(), so insead of using mutate() we can just supply new variables after a comma.
-In this case, I add potential outcomes, using potential_outcomes().
+The first element of the design is the model, using declare_model() which essentially is my data. declare_model() follows the syntax of fabricate(): a package that is part of the DeclareDesign ecosystem that allows you to generate fake data.
+In this syntax, instead of using mutate() we can just supply new variables after a comma.
+In this case, I add potential outcomes, using potential_outcomes():

 effect_size_simple <- 70